Scrusse/Engineering_4_Notebook/README.md

 ### Reflection

 The only slightly challenging part of this assignment was adding the library to my Raspberry Pi Pico.
 To do that I had to download all of the python libraries and then indevidually extract the adafruit_motor library and add it to my circuit python "lib" folder.
 After that all I did was imported the library and added a for angle in range loop so that the motor would turn 180 degrees when the green light turns on and then turn back 180 degrees 2 seconds later.

+&nbsp;

+## Onshape_Assignment_Template

+### Assignment Description

+Write your assignment description here.
+What is the purpose of this assignment?
+It should be at least a few sentences.

 ### Part Link